Syrians seek a legal route to Europe without perilous boats

 Many Western countries already agree to take people directly from refugee camps in Turkey, Lebanon and Jordan on Syria's borders.
 Britain has said this week it will take 20,000 over the next five years directly from the region, rather than accept a share of those who reach other parts of the European Union.

-But such numbers are marginal against the 4 million refugees in countries directly neighboring Syria, and around 7.5 million internally displaced within Syria itself.
+But such numbers are marginal against the 4 million refugees in countries directly neighbouring Syria, and around 7.5 million internally displaced within Syria itself.

-Selin Unal, spokeswoman for the United Nation's Refugee agency in Turkey (UNHCR) said that alongside quotas, other mechanisms including humanitarian admission programs and scholarships for children should be rolled out.
+Selin Unal, spokeswoman for the United Nation's Refugee agency in Turkey (UNHCR) said that alongside quotas, other mechanisms including humanitarian admission programmes and scholarships for children should be rolled out.

 "The only people benefiting now are the smugglers," she said.